ddisson/foodgram_master/README.md

 ### 8. Create a Superuser
 For accessing the admin panel:

-docker-compose run --rm backend python manage.py createsuperuser
+docker-compose exec backend python manage.py createsuperuser

 Then, navigate to http://localhost:8000/admin and log in with the ssuperuser credentials and create Tags